-One thing I can say about me is I am Insistent, Consistent and Persistent, a bit of nag you might say and the kids will soon learn I say what I mean and I mean what I say!
+One thing I can say about me is I am Insistent, Consistent and Persistent, a bit of nag you might say and the kids will soon learn I say what I mean, and I mean what I say!

-Having said all that, I like you am only human, I make mistakes.
-I'm sure you can recall a time when you said one thing and somehow the small creature infront of you made you do something else.
-Well with 25 of these manipulative creative small folk, sometimes I slip up.
+Having said all that, I like you, am only human, I make mistakes.
+I'm sure you can recall a time when you said one thing and somehow the small creature in front of you made you do something else.
+Well, with 27 of these manipulative creative small folk, (yes remember your child is one of twenty-seven) sometimes I may slip up.
 Oh, I wont believe half the stuff I hear about you, if you don't believe half the stuff you hear about me.